 High Bioavailability

-Leveraging advanced absorption technology, Raw Science ensures the body effectively uses every microgram of B12 ingested.
+With the advanced absorption technology, Raw Science Vitamin B12 drops possess high bioavailability and ensures that the body effectively uses every microgram of B12 ingested.

 Sustained Release